leafac/leafac.com/src/pages/curriculum-vitae.md

 <details>
 <summary>Details</summary>

-- I did research in the field of robotics and autonomous vehicles, developing an algorithm for visual navigation.
-My work was funded by a scholarship provided by the Brazilian Government (INCT-SEC) under a Scientific Initiation program.
+- Did research in the field of robotics and autonomous vehicles, developing an algorithm for visual navigation.
+Funded by a scholarship by the Brazilian Government (INCT-SEC) as part of a Scientific Initiation program.
-- I graduated ahead of time, completing a 5-year course in 4 1/2 years.
+- Graduated ahead of time, completing a 5-year course in 4 1/2 years.
-- I played the drums in a group similar to a [_Escola de Samba_](https://en.wikipedia.org/wiki/Samba_school).
+- As extra-curricular activity, played the drums in a group similar to a [_Escola de Samba_](https://en.wikipedia.org/wiki/Samba_school).

 </details>